 Scan the barcodes already on IDs, tickets or assets or print your own

 As a free service to codeREADr clients, we enable the creation of standard QR codes with the embedded text displayed underneath the code.
 We also enable the creation of ‘branded’ barcodes for our premium customers.
 Branded barcodes allow you to select the barcode size, insert a logo or other image, control the display of embedded text and add additional text into a single image.
-Look here for more info.
+Look here for more information on generating barcodes.

 These barcode images we meant primarily for inserting into emails and mobile messages.
 You can print them, too, if you insert the emailed images to Word, Excel or other document programs.